Estimated Reading Time: 4 minutes

 I’m Always A Mom On A Budget

 With a list of bills longer than drive thru line at Starbucks at 6 a.m., it’s hard to have extra money to take kids on outings to expensive places such as the zoo and children’s museum.
-Motherhood is expensive, and I’m always a mom on a budget.
+Motherhood is expensive (the average cost to raise a child is roughly $233,000) and I’m always a mom on a budget.

 I’ve been there, wanting to do something fun but on a budget so tight that I can’t even afford to drive outside of town to take my son somewhere.
 It happens.
 Unexpected health expenses arise.
 Your kid grows out of all of their clothes.
 The car needed a costly repair.
 These situations can arise often.